coletiv/cybersource-sdk/README.md

 ### Capture

 Complete the authorization request by finishing it with the capture request.
-All the funds of this transaction will be available in your account and charge to the user.
+All the funds of this transaction will be available in your account and charged to the user.

 **Example**
 ```